GaneshKnagal/agentic-rag-chat/README.md

 # 🧠 Agentic RAG Chat System

-This project is a user-facing, chat-style **Retrieval-Augmented Generation (RAG)** system using a **local LLM (Mistral via Ollama)**.
+This project is a user-facing, chat-style **Agentic Retrieval-Augmented Generation (RAG)** system using a **local LLM (Mistral via Ollama)**.
 The LLM can use tools like querying a MySQL database containing real-world government documents.

-👉 **Deployed on Streamlit Cloud**: [Try it here](https://appchatbotpy-erqfvwwsfhcktmbdckxvbu.streamlit.app/)

 ![Agentic RAG System Diagram](assets/agentic_rag_system.webp)